alpacahq/alpaca-py/docs/market_data.rst

 Equities
 --------

-Alpaca provides market data from two data sources:

-1. IEX (Investors Exchange LLC) which accounts for ~2.5% market volume
+Alpaca provides two market data subscription plans.
+The free plan offers data from IEX (Investors Exchange LLC), which accounts for 2.5% of market volume.

-    IEX is optimal to start testing out your app and utilize it where visualizing accurate price information may not take precedence.

-2. All US exchanges which account for 100% market volume
+The premium plan offers data from all US exchanges consolidated by the Securities Information Processor (SIP), which accounts for 100% of market volume. and from

-    This Alpaca data feed is coming as direct feed from exchanges consolidated by the Securities Information Processors (SIPs).
-These link the U.S. markets by processing and consolidating all bid/ask quotes and trades from every trading venue into a single, easily consumed data feed.

-    We provide ultra low latency and high reliability as the data comes directly into Alpaca’s bare metal servers located in New Jersey sitting next to most of the market participants.
+Alpaca provides ultra low latency and high reliability as the data comes directly into Alpaca’s bare metal servers located in New Jersey sitting next to most of the market participants.
 SIP data is great for creating your trading app where accurate price information is essential for traders and internal use.